 Starting Blackberries From Seed

 Keep the soil moist but not wet until your seedlings sprout.
 When they do, start taking them outside for a few hours a day to acclimate them to the outdoors.
-When the danger of frost has passed, transplant your blackberry plants to the garden.
+When the danger of frost has passed, transplant your blackberry seedlings to the garden.

 Place your seeds in a shallow pan to dry.
 When they have, fill a plastic bag with damp peat moss and drop your blackberry seeds into it.
 You can store the seed bag in your refrigerator for three to five months.
-After that, the seeds may not germinate.
+After that, the seeds may germinate.

 Starting Blackberries From a Seedling